 Be Prepared to Be a Forever Student

 Due to the nature of the industry, software development is always changing.
-It is more important than ever as a developer to be able to embrace changes.
+When looking at how to learn software development, it is more important than ever to embrace change.
 Don’t be afraid to try new techniques, tools, or programming languages to get things done.
 The good news is that once you learn a versatile foundational programming language like Python, it’s likely much easier to adapt to changes and learn other tools or languages.

 A Lot of Patience and Attention to Detail